Towards Optimal Orders for Entanglement Swapping in Path Graphs: A Greedy Approach: Simulation and Evaluation

 \subsection{Setup}

 We use the following parameters as default unless specified otherwise.
 Each node has a quantum memory capacity between $2$ and $6$.
-Quantum memories have efficiency of $0.95$ and frequency of $1$ kHz.
-We will vary the coherence time between $2$ ms, $5$ ms, $10$ ms, $20$ ms and up to $100$ ms in some cases.
+Quantum memories have an efficiency of $0.95$ and a frequency of $80$ MHz.
+We will vary the memory coherence time between $2$ ms, $5$ ms, $10$ ms, $20$ ms and up to $100$ ms in some cases.
 Quantum channels are fibers with a peak frequency of $50$ MHz and an attenuation rate of $0.2$ dB/km.
 The speed of light in fiber is $c_0={2\times 10^5}$ km/s.
 We assume photon detectors have a count rate of $60$ MHz with $100$ ps time-resolution and $0.95$ efficiency.
-The success rate of swapping is $0.5$ for every node.
-Finally, in each experiment in SeQUeNCe, the simulation duration is set to last 9 seconds or until 1000 E2E entanglements is reached.
+The success probability of swapping is $0.5$ for every node.
+Finally, in each experiment, the simulation duration is set to last 9 seconds or until 1000 E2E entanglements have been generated, whichever comes first.